abtransitionit/golinux/README.md

 |Code of Conduct| Ensures a welcoming and inclusive environment for all contributors.|
 |README|Structured documentation template for clear project onboarding.|

-This library offers a high-level API for common Linux administration tasks, including:
+This library offers a high-level API for common Linux administration tasks, uning the same universal primitive** including:

 - `dnfapt`: A package for managing software packages on RHEL and Debian systems.
 - `oservice`: A package for starting, stopping, and checking the status of OS services.
+- `runCliLocal()`: A primitive to play any complex linux CLI on the local VM
+- `runCliSsh()`: A primitive to play any complex linux CLI on a remote VM

 ---